takigama/BMP180-Hardwire/README.md

-Sparkfun BMP180 Library Port To Hardwire
+Sparkfun BMP180 Library Port To WireBase
 ========================================

 Needed a version of this that uses hardwire and that can choose easily betwen the two i2c busses that are available.

-Mostly for STM32
+Using wirebase makes it fairly agnosttic

 All that changes is where you used to go: